 Vicky Stackhouse said the service was lacking.

-Over the winter, Stackhouse’s father, Thomas Barrett, asked a StoneMor representative to leave
+Over the winter, Stackhouse’s father, Thomas Barrett, asked a StoneMor representative to leave his house after feeling uncomfortable during a sales visit, she said.

 A few weeks later, he died in a freak accident.